UI-Research/mobility-from-poverty/.github/ISSUE_TEMPLATE/moibility-metric-update-issue-template.md

 ## Metric update issue

 This issue updates the \[enter mobility metric\].
 Please read through the instructions below carefully.
-All check boxes should be selected prior to creating a PR tied to this issue.
+The check at the bottom of this issue should all be completed and marked off prior to creating a final PR for the metric update.

+Please review the instructions on the wiki before starting work on a metric update.

+### Crosswalks

+Crosswalks were updated at the start of the 2024-25 metric update process.
+If you are editing an existing program please check that the crosswalk being used is the latest version.
+For more information on crosswalks, see the crosswalk page on the wiki.

+### Historical Data

+If you are changing the methodology for a metric or adding a new subgroup, consider how this will impact prior years of the metric and if the time series will be coherent.
+Please see the section on historical data and years page on the wiki.

 Please define the updates and/or changes being made as specifically as possible below: